code-not-found/code-not-found.github.io/_posts/jms/2014-10-16-jms-hello-world-activemq-maven.md

 # ActiveMQ Example

 Let's illustrate the above by creating a message producer that sends a message containing a first and last name to a Hello World queue.
-In turn a message consumer will read the message and transform it into a greeting.
+In turn, a message consumer will read the message and transform it into a greeting.
 The example uses Maven and assumes a default ActiveMQ message broker is up and running.

 Tools used:
 * ActiveMQ 5.15
 * Maven 3.5

-First let's look at the below Maven POM file which contains the needed dependencies for Logback, JUnit and ActiveMQ.
+First let's look at the below Maven POM file which contains the needed dependencies for Logback, JUnit, and ActiveMQ.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>